panoramic camera for iPhone

 If enabled, this will save photos captured in an album named "65x24 camera".
 The app will prompt you for additional photo library permissions when enabling this option if they are not granted already. |

-The highest quality camera on your iPhone is the WIDE camera.
+The highest quality camera on your iPhone is the 1× (24mm) wide camera.
 Privilege using this one as much as you can, especially when shooting in challenging conditions such as low light.•

 •